facebookincubator/FBX2glTF/README.md

   likely constructed with the assumption that `(0, 0)` is bottom left, whereas glTF has `(0, 0)` as top left.
 To produce spec-compliant glTF, you will want to pass `--flip-v`.
-- All three material options are, in their own way, works in progress.
-The `--pbr-metallic-roughness` switch will be chosen by default if you supply none of the others, and is the only one that produces glTF that does not depend on an extension.
-It is documented further below, as is `--khr-materials-common`.
+- All three material options are, in their own way, works in progress, but the `--pbr-metallic-roughness` switch is at least compliant with the core spec;
+  unlike the others, it does not depend on an unratified extension.
+That option will be chosen by default if you supply none of the others.
+Material switches are documented further below.
 - If you supply any `-keep-attribute` option, you enable a mode wherein you must supply it repeatedly to list *all* the vertex attributes you wish to keep in the conversion process.
 This is a way to trim the size of the resulting glTF